 There's a wonderful book on the subject, "Imperial Cape Cod Glass" by Myrna and Bob Garrison, that's filled with helpful information for collectors.
-See it
+See it HERE.
+Here's a quote from a chapter on the history of the pattern:

 "A piece of Cape Cod history was found in some old papers during the liquidation of Imperial Glass.
 It reads: 'The pattern (Cape Cod) was originated in Ireland by the Waterford Glass Company during the sixteenth century and was designed to go with Spode and Wedgwood earthenware patterns.
 Cape Cod Crystal was the first pattern made by the Sandwich Glass Comany of Cape Cod, Massachusetts.
 When Sandwich went out of business, Pairpoint Glass Company of New Bedford, Massachusetts, acquired all rights for hand-cut as well as pressed Cape Cod.
 They continued making only the hand-cut Cape Cod until 1926 when Pairpoint dropped the hand cut lines.
 In 1931, Imperial started production of Cape Cod Crystal.
 This pattern has been sold continuously for nearly 400 years.'"